Finite Disorder Critical Point in Brittle-to-Ductile Transition in Amorphous Solids with Aspherical Impurities: Methods

 where $<oijk>$ runs over all tetrahedron sets.
 The system's structural order parameter is computed by averaging over all particles.
 A higher value of $\Theta_o$ indicates a more disordered local surrounding; thus, the $\Theta$ map serves as a valuable tool for identifying regions with shear bands, as elaborated in the results section.

-For systems with dopants, to directly compare structural order parameters, $\Theta_o$ is averaged only over the parent liquid particles.
+For systems with impurities, to directly compare structural order parameters, $\Theta_o$ is averaged only over the parent liquid particles.
 Additionally, for $\Theta_o$ calculation, only tetrahedra containing parent particles are considered, while Voronoi tessellation is performed on all particles, including the beads of each rod.
+We use open source software Voro++ \cite{PhysRevE.74.021306} to perform all Voronoi tessellations. }